Report: The State of Usage-Based Pricing in 2023

 46% of companies either offer usage-based subscription plans or are testing usage-based pricing alongside traditional subscriptions. – OpenView 2022 survey results

-Usage-based pricing and product led growth (PLG) are two complementary strategies.
+Usage-based pricing and product-led growth are two complementary strategies.
 That relationship is largely based on allowing the customer to use (and pay for) services on their own terms.

-In their survey, OpenView found that the vast majority of businesses that offer usage-based pricing are increasing their focus on PLG strategies.
+In their survey, OpenView found that the vast majority of businesses that offer usage-based pricing are increasing their focus on product-led growth strategies.
 The primary objectives identified in the survey are to “build for openness” and to “build for the end user”.

 The feedback loop provided by service usage data allows companies to better understand how their customers use a product.
 Thus, the business can continually tailor more attractive offerings.
-That’s true not just for software companies, but for any business with an XaaS offering.
+That’s true not just for SaaS companies, but for any business with a XaaS offering.

-Again, OpenView frames the focus on CX as a remedy against market instability.
-At DigitalRoute, we might add that well-managed usage data is essential not only to provide fair and accurate billing, but also to improve internal operational efficiency, reduce revenue leakage, and of course, increase customer satisfaction.
+Again, OpenView frames the focus on customer experience (CX) as a remedy against market instability.
+We might add that well-managed usage data is essential not only to provide fair and accurate billing, but also to improve internal operational efficiency, reduce revenue leakage, and of course, increase customer satisfaction.

 79% of businesses offering usage-based pricing increased their PLG investments in 2022 – OpenView 2022 survey results

-We are proud to see DigitalRoute included in OpenView’s overview of the modern pricing tech stack, under the category of metering and billing providers.
-We work closely with our partners in the other layers of the stack to help software businesses tackle the complexity of usage data.
+We are proud to see DigitalRoute included in OpenView’s overview of the modern pricing tech stack, under the category of metering providers.
+We work closely with our partners in the other layers of the stack to help SaaS businesses tackle the complexity of usage data.

 Source: OpenView

-As software pricing models have grown more complex, the pricing tech stack has needed to evolve quickly in order to keep up.
-At DigitalRoute, we’ve been solely focused on usage-data management for more than 20 years.
-Our solutions are battle-proven, which means our position in that pricing tech stack is solid.
+As SaaS pricing models have grown more complex, the pricing tech stack has needed to evolve quickly in order to keep up.

-In the early 2000s, the telecom industry went through a transformation similar to what software is experiencing today.
-That’s where we got our start, helping communication service providers manage high-scale, complex usage data for billing and operations.
+In the early 2000s, the telecom industry went through a transformation similar to what SaaS is experiencing today.
+That’s where we at DigitalRoute got our start, helping communication service providers manage high-scale, complex usage data for billing and operations.

 It’s not always a perfect analogy, but telecom serves as a surprisingly good predictor for other industries as they adopt usage-based pricing.
 The core learning is that clean usage data is simply easier to work with, and easier to monetize.

-The OpenView report stresses the fact that if billing systems are going to cope with complex selling models, then there is an absolute need for the kind of accurate and granular usage data management that DigitalRoute provides.
-We’re dedicated to supporting software companies in their continual evolution.
+The OpenView report stresses the fact that if billing systems are going to cope with complex selling models, then there is an absolute need for the kind of accurate and granular usage data management.

 We’re already looking forward to next year’s report from OpenView, and to see the further maturity of usage-based pricing.